 The Governance Committee uses discussions within the Outside Director Council as a basis to discuss matters with the Chairman of the Board, the Vice Chairman of the Board and president, and also make recommendations to the Board of Directors as required.
-The Outside Director Council met once in fiscal 2019.
+The Outside Director Council met once in fiscal 2020.

-(c) Outside Directors-Audit & Supervisory Board Members Joint Council We have established the Outside Directors-Audit & Supervisory Board Members Joint Council, whose members are the Outside Directors (5) and Audit & Supervisory Board Members (2 outside, 2 internal), to liaise between the
+(c) Outside Directors-Audit & Supervisory Board Members Joint Council

-Outside Directors and Audit & Supervisory Board Members.
-The Outside Directors-Audit & Supervisory Board Members Joint Council met 3 times in fiscal 2019.
+We have established the Outside Directors-Audit & Supervisory Board Members Joint Council, whose members are the Outside Directors (4) and Audit & Supervisory Board Members (2 outside, 2 internal), to liaise between the Outside Directors and Audit & Supervisory Board Members.
+The Outside Directors-Audit & Supervisory Board Members Joint Council met once in fiscal 2020.